Semiparametric Discovery and Estimation of Interaction in Mixed Exposures using Stochastic Interventions: Data and Parameter of Interest

 \subsection{Overview}

-At a high level, consider that an analyst has data on a mixture of 15 chemicals (e.g. 15 POPs).
+At a high level, consider that an analyst has data on a mixture of 15 chemicals (e.g. 15 Persistent Organic Pollutants (POPs)).
 Our approach first splits the entire data into discovery and estimation samples.
-In the discovery sample, we employ versatile machine learning to identify interactions.
-For example, consider that we find an interaction between a POP-1 and POP-6.
-We then use the estimation portion of the data to estimate our interaction target parameter.
-Our interaction parameter is based on comparing a joint stochastic shift, that is, shifting both exposure simultaneously and observing the expected outcome and comparing this to the summed expected outcomes given individual shifts of each POP independently.
-We cycle through the data, for example, 10 times, and average estimates across the 10 folds using cross-validated targeted maximum likelihood estimation (CV-TMLE).
+In the discovery sample, we employ ensemble machine learning to identify interactions through g-computation of our predefined interaction target parameter.
+For example, consider that we find an interaction between a POP-1 and POP-6 through g-computation.
+We then use the estimation portion of the data to estimate our interaction target parameter using targeted maximum likelihood estimation.
+As discussed, our interaction parameter is based on comparing a joint stochastic shift, that is, shifting both exposure simultaneously and observing the expected outcome and comparing this to the summed expected outcomes given individual shifts of each POP independently.
+We cycle through the data, for example, 10 times, and average estimates for the interaction ranks across the 10 folds using cross-validated targeted maximum likelihood estimation (CV-TMLE).
 Because our estimand depends on the data, if the full data were used to both discover and estimate, our statistical inference suffers from overfitting; thus, this data-splitting is necessary.
 With this example in mind, subsequent sections will delve deeper, elucidating each component of our parameter for enhanced clarity.